SebastianClaesson/sebastianclaesson.github.io/_posts/2022-08-11-AzureFunctions.md

 }
 ```

-With these app settings my function app will now:
+The bicep file will now create/configure:
+1) Create a Azure Storage Account with queue and table services enabled.
+2) Create a queue called sendgrid
-1) Store secrets in keyvault (such as the master/function keys) using the managed identity.
+3) Store secrets in keyvault (such as the master/function keys) using the managed identity.
-2) Create a Storage queue connection object that will use my Storage Accounts queue endpoint and connect to that using the managed identity.
+4) Create a Storage queue connection object that will use my Storage Accounts queue endpoint and connect to that using the managed identity.

-In order to have the keyvault integration, you'll need to assign the correct permissions for the identity to read/write secrets.
-This can be acheived with bicep, powershell or az cli.
+_note that the bicep file is not complete and is missing resources such as the app plan, function app, role assignments etc. This just demonstration of how to set the application settings_

 Once the infrastructure is in place, you can now create the structure for your function app.
-If you're familiar with function bindings, this will be easy.
+If you're familiar with zip deployments/function bindings, this will be easy.
-However, if you are not familiar with it, I suggest reading about it at <hereurl>.
+However, if you are not familiar with it, I suggest reading about it at [Zip-deploy](https://docs.microsoft.com/en-us/azure/azure-functions/deployment-zip-push). & [Function Bindings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-triggers-bindings?tabs=powershell)

 _Brief explaination of the bindings._
 You can specify both in- and output bindings.
-There's precompiled bindings that you can use from the open source community or used by the function runtime bundle.
+There's bindings that you can use from the open source community or included in the function runtime.
-Read more about the runtime bundle <here>.
+Read more about the runtime [extension bundle](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-register#extension-bundles).

 In my scenario, I'll create a input binding that uses the Azure Storage Queue trigger.
 For my function it will have a function.json in it's folder, containing the following configuration: